DaneshCode/course-platform/README.md

 ## 💻 Live Demo

-You can view the live demo of the calculator by clicking the link below:
+You can view the live demo of the course-platform by clicking the link below:

 <a href="https://daneshcode.github.io/course-platform/" target="_blank">🔗 Open the course-platform</a>